scgupta/scgupta.github.io/tech/_posts/microservices/2020-03-15-python-microservices-03-effective-canonical-logging-across-services.md

 ### Log Formatting utility function:

-Python [logfmt](https://pypi.org/project/logfmt/0.1/){:target="_blank" rel="nofollow"} package does the heavy lifting of emitting the log.
+Python [logfmt](https://pypi.org/project/logfmt/0.1/){:target="_blank" rel="noopener nofollow"} package does the heavy lifting of emitting the log.
 It takes a dictionary, and convert it to a string consisting of *key=value*"* pairs.

 A log function encapsulates all this processing.
-It adheres to [Python logger API](https://docs.python.org/3/library/logging.html#logging.Logger.debug){:target="_blank" rel="nofollow"}.
+It adheres to [Python logger API](https://docs.python.org/3/library/logging.html#logging.Logger.debug){:target="_blank" rel="noopener nofollow"}.
 In case of an exception, it stores `exc_info` traceback in logs.

 ~~~ python
 # addrservice/utils/logutils.py